-Here are some notes about how the sync process works:
+Here are some notes about how the export/import process works:

 - You can export as often as you like, and save the exported files as backups.
 Each exported filename includes the database name and the export date and time for easy archiving.

 - The exported file contains all your songs, set lists MIDI presets and document metadata.
 It does not contain your database settings or layouts.
 You can export and import layouts separately; see the "Sharing Layouts" section in the layouts tutorial.

 - If you've attached documents or recordings to your songs, the exported database file will not contain these documents or recordings, but will contain metadata about them (like document orientation or recording volume) and links to them (one link for iOS devices and one for Android devices).
 This means you would only have to link your documents to your songs once on each platform, then if you copy the same documents to each device.
 Basically, whatever method you used to put these files onto your first device, you can repeat on the other devices.

 - If you switch to BandHelper, you can sync all your database data and attached documents and recordings automatically, with cloud-based backups, and with options for band members to keep personalized versions of some data.